-The science on how to heal is growing rapidly.
+The science of how to heal is growing rapidly.

-Recently, Dr. Naviaux published a journal article that organizes the current knowledge on how to heal.
-I consider it a seminal piece of work.
+Dr. Naviaux published a journal article that organizes the current knowledge on the cell danger response.

 Naviaux has suggested four distinct stages of healing based on distinct cellular characteristics.

 Cell danger response 2 (CDR 2), and

 The focus of this blog post is on the health cycle.